RuanPabloCR/RuanPabloCR/README.md

 ### Hello everyone!
 My name is Ruan 👋
-I study computer science and I'm learning ASP.NET, R and Python.
+Skilled in ASP.NET Core development and the creation of RESTful APIs.
+My focus is on writing clean, maintainable code, supported by comprehensive testing practices.
-I am looking for an internship in software development or data analysis.
+I am looking for a challenging role where I can grow as a developer.

 Technologies that i use⚡